simpixelated/react-es6-starter/README.md

 This repo uses Babel to convert ES6/ES2015 code to ES5, which can be run in all browsers.
 It's converted via Webpack, either on the fly with a dev server (`npm start`), or during a build step (`npm run build`).

 Hint: [ES6 syntax highlighting in Sublime Text 3](https://github.com/babel/babel-sublime).

+### Webpack

+webpack.config.js is in a tooling folder.
+This is where karma.config.js would also go.